-Biofeedback is a technique you can use to learn to control your body's functions, such as your heart rate, breathing patterns and muscle responses.
-During biofeedback, you're connected to electrical sensors that help you receive information (feedback) about your body (bio).
+Biofeedback is a type of mind-body technique you use to control some of your body's functions, such as your heart rate, breathing patterns and muscle responses.
+During biofeedback, you're connected to electrical pads that help you get information about your body.

 Types of biofeedback

-Your therapist might use several different biofeedback methods.
-Determining the method that's right for you depends on your health problems and goals.
-Biofeedback methods include:
+Your health care provider might use different kinds of biofeedback depending on your health problems and goals.
+Biofeedback types include:

 You can receive biofeedback training in physical therapy clinics, medical centers and hospitals.
-A growing number of biofeedback devices and programs are also being marketed for home use, including:
+A growing number of biofeedback machines and programs are being marketed for home use, including:

-Interactive computer or mobile device programs.
-Some types of biofeedback devices measure physiological changes in your body, such as your heart rate activity and skin changes, by using one or more sensors attached to your fingers or your ear.
-The sensors plug into your computer.
+Interactive computer programs or mobile devices.
+Some types of biofeedback machines measure physical changes in your body.
+Changes in your heart rate and skin are measured with pads attached to your fingers or your ear.
+The measuring pads plug into your computer.

-Another type of biofeedback therapy involves wearing a headband that monitors your brain activity while you meditate.
-It uses sounds to let you know when your mind is calm and when it's active to help you learn how to control your stress response.
-The information from each session can then be stored to your computer or mobile device so you can track your progress over time.
+Another type of biofeedback treatment involves wearing a headband that tracks your brain activity while you meditate.
+It uses sounds to let you know when your mind is calm and when it's active.
+This may help you learn to control your stress.
+Every time you do this, the information is stored on your computer or mobile device so you can track your progress over time.

-The Food and Drug Administration has approved a biofeedback device, Resperate, for reducing stress and lowering blood pressure.
-Resperate is a portable electronic device that promotes slow, deep breathing.
+The Food and Drug Administration (FDA) has approved a biofeedback machine, Resperate, for decreasing stress and lowering blood pressure.
+Resperate is a portable electronic machine that helps you have slow, deep breathing.

-However, many biofeedback devices marketed for home use aren't regulated by the Food and Drug Administration.
-Before trying biofeedback therapy at home, discuss the different types of devices with your doctor to find the best fit.
+The FDA doesn't control many biofeedback machines made for home use.
+Before trying biofeedback therapy at home, talk about the different machines you can use with your health care team to find the best fit.

 Why it's done

-- Anxiety or stress
+- Nervousness or stress.

-- High blood pressure
+- High blood pressure.

-- Irritable bowel syndrome
+- Irritable bowel syndrome.

-- Raynaud's disease
+- Raynaud's disease.

-- Ringing in the ears (tinnitus)
+- Ringing in the ears, also called tinnitus.

-- Temporomandibular joint disorder (TMJ)
+- Temporomandibular joint disorder (TMJ).

-- Urinary incontinence
+- Urinary incontinence and trouble passing urine.

 Biofeedback appeals to people for a variety of reasons: